AI Inference

 How it works

 Inference is what production AI actually does at runtime.
 Every prompt sent to a language model, every embedding computed, every classification produced, is an inference call.
 Inference cost and latency dominate the economics of production AI: a system handling 100,000 inferences per day at 0.5 seconds each is a different operational beast from one handling 10 inferences per day at 30 seconds each.
 Optimisation levers include model quantisation (running at 4-bit or 8-bit precision rather than 16-bit), batching, key-value caching, and choice of inference framework (vLLM, TensorRT-LLM, llama.cpp, others).
-For on-premise UK deployments, inference engineering is where Ayoob AI's GPU compute infrastructure expertise and patent portfolio matter most.
+The figure that matters to a business is not the cost of a single inference call but the ratio between that cost and the cost of the human task it replaces: an inference that costs a fraction of a penny can stand in for minutes of a senior professional priced at six figures a year.
+For on-premise UK deployments, inference engineering is where Ayoob AI's GPU compute infrastructure expertise and patent portfolio matter most, because moving inference on-device removes both the per-call API cost and the data-residency exposure of sending regulated data to a third party.

 Related terms